Biancaninna/Walmart-Sales-Overview-Analysis-Power-BI-Dashboard/README.md

     >Then, to sort the names of the days of the week starting from Monday, we will use the conditional function

     ![image alt](https://github.com/Biancaninna/Power-BI-Documentation/blob/master/Data%20processing%203.png?raw=true)
-    >In this dashboard, we will visualize the name of the day only taking the first three letters, so we will use the Dax function.Back to the table view - new column and we can do Dax function:
+    >In this dashboard, we will visualize the name of the day only taking the first three letters, so we will use the Dax function.
+Back to the Table View - New Column and we can do Dax function:

     ![image alt](https://github.com/Biancaninna/Power-BI-Documentation/blob/master/Order%20Day.png?raw=true)
     >After that we can visualize our report